ibm-cloud-docs/assistant/deploy-web-chat.md

 1. From the *Integrations* section, click the **Web chat** tile.

     The web chat integration is added to your assistant automatically.
-If you don't see a web chat tile, add the web chat integration by click **Add integration**, and then choosing the **Web chat** tile.
+If you don't see a web chat tile, add the web chat integration by clicking **Add integration**, and then choosing the **Web chat** tile.

 1.  **Optional**: Change the web chat integration name from *Web chat* to something more descriptive.